UbiquityDotNET/Llvm.NET/Samples/Kaleidoscope/Kaleidoscope.Runtime/Kaleidoscope-Runtime.md

 ## REPL Loop infrastructure
 The Kaleidoscope.Runtime library contains the basic infrastructure for the classic Read, Evaluate, Print, Loop (REPL) common for interactive/interpreted/JIT language runtimes.
+An area in need of some effort is clean shutdown of the REPL and hosting application.
+Currently it releies on simply closing window or a brutal "kill" via Ctrl-C.

 ### TextReaderExtensions class
 The TextReaderExtensions class provides a means to read lines from a TextReader as an `IEnumerable<string>`.